rapid7/armor/README.md

 # Armor an Entity based columnar storage format

-For more details please refer to the wiki including format specifications.
+For more details please refer to the wiki further details.

-This respo is a mult-module compiled in Java 8.
-Breakdown of the individual formats.
+This repo is a mult-module repo compiled in Java 8.
+Breakdown of the individual module.

-* Armor base - Implemenation of the armor data format specification
+* Armor base - Base module provides partition domain implementation of armor format.
-* Armor write - Java based library that provides was to write armor style tables to file system or local dik.
+* Armor write - Library that is capabable of writing armor files do different types of stores.
-* Armor read - Provides Java based readers to read the armor files.
+* Armor read - Library that is capabale of reading armor files.
-* Armor tools - Drivers that allows you to breakdown the contents of the armor data files.
+* Armor tools - Drivers/Tools that allows you to breakdown the contents of the armor data files for further analysis.